rezahok/ArgumentValidator/README.md

 # ArgumentValidator

 Helper functions to aid in argument validation

-#Get the nuget package from Nuget.org
+#How to install nuget package

-Install-Package Argument-Validator -Version 1.0.0
+Install-Package Argument.Validator -Version 1.0.0